brackets-userland/brackets-sass-lint/README.md

 git clone https://github.com/petetnt/brackets-sass-lint
 ```

+The package is also available on [`brackets-npm-registry`](https://github.com/zaggino/brackets-npm-registry).

+To install it, follow the following steps:

+1. Install `brackets-npm-registry`
+2. Click the `npm`-button on your taskbar
+3. Install `brackets-sass-lint`.

 ## Rules

 By default, the linter uses built-in default, similar to those set in this projects `.sass-lint.yml`.